 Finding Alcohol Detox Centers Near Me

 If you or someone you care about has a drinking problem, there is hope.
 Seeking professional treatment may help prevent or reduce the negative short- and long-term effects of alcohol.
 Many people begin AUD treatment with detox, which can help you or your loved one safely stop drinking while managing withdrawal symptoms.17

-American Addiction Centers is a leading provider of AUD medical detox that can help you manage alcohol withdrawal safely and more comfortably.
+American Addiction Centers (AAC) is a leading provider of AUD medical detox that can help you manage alcohol withdrawal safely and more comfortably.
 We also offer a wide range of treatment facilities across the nation.
-If you’re ready to seek detox or rehab, call our free, confidential helpline at and speak to a treatment advisor about your options.
+If you’re ready to seek detox or rehab, call our free, confidential helpline at or text us and speak to a treatment advisor about your options.

 Does your insurance cover alcohol detox?